-I live in Westbury, Wiltshire but when I am in France I am located near Orange/Bollène/Avignon (complete with the unfinished famous bridge).
+I live in Westbury, Wiltshire but when I started writing these stories I lived in France, located near Orange/Bollène/Avignon (complete with the unfinished famous bridge).
 Provence is wonderful, full of sunshine, good food and wine.
 Breathtaking ancient sites, lavender fields, olive groves, vineyards and restaurants abound.
 Driving along suddenly a fabulous Roman amphitheatre pops up or an unexpected fort from the 11th century – amazing!

-This part of the south of France is very dry.
-Even after a storm the ground dries out quickly so a watering system is needed in my garden.
-On the perimeter there are five wonderful oak trees, full of birds and small animals and a fence has been created by planting laurier rose (oleander), honeysuckle and forsythia.
-Two olive trees are growing vigorously as they are indigenous to the region.
-English roses are growing happily in large tubs.
-The only downside is the mistral – a cold strong wind that blows in from the north and lasts three to four days – but on the upside, a mistral is welcome in high summer!
+My memories: that part of the south of France was very dry.
+Even after a storm the ground dried out quickly so a watering system was always needed in my garden.
+On the perimeter there were five wonderful oak trees, full of birds and small animals and a fence created by planting laurier rose (oleander), honeysuckle and forsythia.
+Two olive trees were growing vigorously as they are indigenous to the region.
+English roses grew happily in large tubs.
+The only downside was the mistral – a cold strong wind that blows in from the north and lasts three to four days – but on the upside, a mistral was welcome in high summer!

-Working on a computer for hours is way out of my comfort zone, so my creative writing is done longhand and then transferred onto the computer.
+Working on a computer for hours is still way out of my comfort zone, so my creative writing is done longhand and then transferred onto the computer.
 I think my hand and brain work very well in tandem whereas the lit screen is not a creative tool for me.
-Mornings are allocated for work and I always allow two hours in the sunshine (but never sunbathing under fierce sunshine), as a reward.
-The only problem lying on a sun lounger on the terrace in the autumn is that the squirrels target me with acorns.
-I try to chuck the acorns back at them but I can hear them laughing at my aim as they leap around the branches!
+In France, mornings were allocated for work but I always allowed two hours in the sunshine (but never sunbathing under fierce sun), as a reward.
+The only problem lying on a sun lounger on the terrace was in autumn when the squirrels targeted me with acorns.
+I tried to chuck the acorns back at them but I could hear them laughing at my aim as they leaped around the branches!